InfoSecInnovations/project-fantastic/api_doc/nodes.md

       os,
       important, // 'important' means this host is on our network date, // date this data was gathered in Date.now() format
+      access: 'local', 'remote', 'none' // the type of access we have to this host. 'remote' means we can execute PowerShell commands remotely
       connections: [
         {
           local_address,